 (For discussion of the benefits of an inverted fork on unsprung mass, see our front suspension fork FAQ.)

 The rear shock of the MT-07 and the Yamaha YZF-R7 is quite similar — a horizontal shock adjustable for preload and rebound damping only.
 A good track upgrade for the YZF-R7 is likely to be an improved shock (maybe the one off the R6…)

-Braking specs are similar, though I’m sure the Brembo-branded calipers on the YZF-R7 will outperform the brakes on the MT-07 (not that it will be noticeable to all but the more experienced riders).
+Braking specs are similar, though I’m sure the Brembo-branded master cylinder on the YZF-R7 will help the brakes outperform those on the MT-07 (though it will not be noticeable to casual riders).